codesport/monte-carlo/README.md

 * Ideal for prototyping, teaching, and applied machine learning projects

-## Application to DeFi & Risk Modeling
+## Scikit-learn for DeFi Risk Modeling

+Scikit has libraries for:

 * Volatility forecasting (via regression models)